 Step #2 – Tape the lights

-It’s very simple to do, cut tape in many tiny pieces, and tape it around the headlight.
+It’s very simple to do, cut the tape into many tiny pieces and tape it around the headlight.

 Step #3 – Apply the surface activator

-Spray the surface activator gently onto each headlight, just make sure to cover all the area.
+Spray the surface activator gently onto each headlight; just make sure to cover the area.

 Wait for around 30 seconds for it to start working.
 You’ll see that all the haze starts to break down.

 Now, wash the surface with water to clean the loosened oxidation.
 If you have, you can use a microfiber towel to wipe off the area, but kitchen paper will also do the work.

 Step #4 – Wet sanding